jschirrmacher/homagix/README.md

 When adding new dishes please use the correct amount identifiers as otherwise everything crashes!
 Right now the following the identifiers are supported:

 - kg
 - Glas
 - g
- - Stk.
+- Stk
 - Zehen
 - L
 - Bund
- - Pkg.
+- Pkg
 - Kopf
 - Topf
- - Würfel
- - Packung
+- WÃ¼rfel
 - Tafel
- - Stück
+- StÃ¼ck
 - Flasche
 - Sack
 - Netz

-**If the identifier is slightly different it does not work!
-(The . is important)!**